Service

 How a battery job works at our Frankton workshop

-• Battery type - conventional lead-acid is the lowest cost; AGM and EFB start-stop batteries are more; European vehicles requiring BMS registration add a small labour step
+• Battery type - conventional lead-acid is the lowest cost; AGM and EFB start-stop batteries are more; vehicles requiring BMS registration add a small labour step

 • Battery capacity and size - a small hatchback and a large diesel ute are different supply costs